Skip to main content

 ASRock

-Once again the ASRock motherboards are out of the gate faster than the others.
+Once again, the ASRock motherboards are out of the gate faster than the others.
 Unusually some of these DO NOT have a traditional PCIe slot (other than the ability to use the M.2 x4 Gen3 slot with an adapter).
-I guess cost and space are considerations on these boards, the ASRock industrial versions further below have a lot more expansion options and other features but will probably cost a lot more too and likely be harder to buy.
+I guess cost and space are considerations on these boards; the ASRock industrial versions further below have many more expansion options and other features but will probably cost a lot more and likely be more challenging to find and purchase.

 https://www.anandtech.com/show/15797/new-asrock-industrial-q470-h420-and-w480-motherboards-for-intel-xeon-w-1200